minkkinen/scenarios-as-reactive-sequences/figures/privacy-sequence-external/caption.md

-Fig. 3.
 External processes to the 'right to be forgotten'.